JieYinStat/dbsubsampling/README.md

 ## Example

-This is a basic example which shows you how to get subsample index, such as uniform sampling, OSMAC, IBOSS and OSS:
+This is a basic example which shows you how to get subsample index, such as uniform sampling, OSMAC, IBOSS, OSS, LowCon and IES:

 ``` r
 library(dbsubsampling)